Get all the latest data for Algiers

 Does a property price drop look likely in Algiers as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Algiers over the next 12 months looks low in the structurally constrained communes and moderate at most in peripheral new-delivery zones where large handover waves can temporarily soften prices.
+As of 2026, the likelihood of a meaningful property price decline in Algiers over the next 12 months looks low to medium, with the highest risk concentrated in overpriced villas, large old apartments and unclear-title homes.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Algiers.